saguirrerdev/db-migration/README.md

 2. List of departments where the amount of hires are over the mean for all departments

-You can access to the API by this link [Migration API](http://db-migration-lb1-700957538.us-east-1.elb.amazonaws.com/)
+You can access to the API by this link [Migration API](http://db-migration-lb1-700957538.us-east-1.elb.amazonaws.com/) **Note: Service is down, make a request to my email to turn on the services**

 ### Tool stack
 * Fast API